meghanabhat99/example_repo/README.md

-# example repository
+# Python_excercises repository
-This is a sample repository.
-Hello World!
+This is a repository which includes my practice python codes.